 Macy’s is an American department store chain founded in 1858 by Rowland Hussey Macy.
-It was originally named after Macy Stevenson who was the daughter of Mr. Stevenson.

 17. Best Buy

-18. Jack In The Box
+18. Jack in the Box

 20. Edible Arrangements

 Ascena Retail Group, Inc. is an American retailer of women’s clothing.
-Ascena also owns Justice, Lane Bryant, and Catherines clothing store brands, and is the parent company of Ann Inc., operator of Ann Taylor and Loft stores.
-Chairman Elliot Jaffe and his wife and co-founder, Roslyn own about 25% of Ascena.
+Ascena also owns Justice, Lane Bryant, and Catherine’s clothing store brands and is the parent company of Ann Inc., operator of Ann Taylor and Loft stores.
+Chairman Elliot Jaffe and his wife and co-founder, Roslyn, own about 25% of Ascena.

 22. Home Depot

-Home Depot’s text messages have a specific discount and items included in the offer.
+Home Depot’s text messages announce a specific discount and items included in the offer.
 Like many other retailers, Home Depot takes advantage of high SMS open rates and notifies customers of important store updates like closures and hours of operation changes.

 23. Office Depot